Jackcomputers-app/pycrypt/README.md

 This is still under develment.
 The release is comming soon.

-Make sure that you have PYMongo installed.
+Make sure that you have PYMongo installed:

 ```python